GW-MAE6292/midterm/README.md

    * Class is divided into four groups as shown below.
    * Come to the open area in the west side of the conference room, **10 minutes before the starting time of the group**.
 For example, students in Group 1 should arrive by 9:50 am.
    * Wait at the rest area until invited by the instructor.
+   * The schedule is randomly chosen by Excel.

 ### Group